Iguana2024/sprint3/README.md

 - **Redis:** An in-memory data structure store used as a caching layer to improve application performance.
 - **HTML and JavaScript:** Standard markup and scripting languages used for frontend development, providing interactivity and dynamic behavior.
 - **Docker:** A containerization platform enabling consistent deployment across different environments.
-- **Nginx:** A high-performance web server and reverse proxy server used to handling HTTP requests and serving static content.
+- **Nginx:** A high-performance web server and reverse proxy server used to handling HTTP/HTTPS requests and serving static content.
 - **AWS EC2:** Providing scalable computing capacity in the cloud for hosting the deployed application.
 - **CERT-Bot:** Automating the process of obtaining SSL certificates, ensuring secure communication between the web server and clients.
 - **Git Actions:** Automating tasks and workflows in the software development process, enhancing code quality and deployment efficiency.